Spherical-S/Runify/README.md

 Runners can also specify how "danceable" and "energetic" the songs should be and get a list of songs that have the tempo specified and songs that match the danceablity and energy levels specified.

+# Security

+* Windows may detect Runify as a virus, it is a **false positive** and may be ignored.
+* If windows says it protected your PC, you may still run capn/the capn installer by clicking on "More info" then "run anyways"

 # Bugs

 If any bugs are found, please contact me on discord (tiddybite#6304) or email (sadiq.shahid101@gmail.com)